 These FAQs are for financial advisers only.
 They mustn’t be distributed to, or relied on by, customers.
-They are based on our understanding of proposed legislation, which may change.18 August 2016
+They are based on our understanding of legislation at the date of publication.Thu Aug 18 10:59:23 BST 2016

 It is possible for pension benefits to be taken where a member is in ill-health or serious ill-health.
 Benefits can be taken on ill-health earlier than age 55 whilst benefits can be taken as a lump sum on serious ill-health at any age.
 Although there is HMRC guidance covering both scenarios, the rules of a particular scheme will set out what options are actually available in practice.

 Where a member is, and will continue to be, medically incapable of carrying on with their current occupation, because of injury, sickness, disease, or disability, then they may be able to take their pension benefits earlier than the normal minimum pension age of 55.

 A registered medical practitioner must provide the scheme administrator with written evidence of ill-health.
 HMRC guidance states that the member must actually have stopped working in his or her own occupation.
 However, scheme rules may have a stricter definition of ill-health and may insist that the client is unable to continue with ‘any’ occupation as opposed to their ‘own’ occupation before they will pay pension benefits early.
 In practice, for ill-health claims, a declaration that needs to be completed by a registered medical practitioner will normally be included as part of the retirement quote.
 The completed declaration will then need to be reviewed and accepted by the provider to allow the pension benefits to be paid early on ill-health.